HRNet/HRNet-FCOS/INSTALL.md

 ```

 ### Option 2: Docker Image (Requires CUDA, Linux only)
 *The following steps are for original maskrcnn-benchmark.
-Please change the repository name if needed.*
+Please change the repository name and modify the Dockfile if needed.*

 Build image with defaults (`CUDA=10.0`, `CUDNN=7`, `FORCE_CUDA=1`):